How to sit at your desk correctly

 Take regular breaks

-Don't sit in the same position for long periods.
+Don't sit in the same position for too long.
 Make sure you change your posture as often as is practicable.

 Frequent short breaks are better for your back than fewer long ones.
 It gives the muscles a chance to relax while others take the strain.